Vikings-Jaguars prediction: Healthier team has the advantage in Jacksonville

 Vikings offense vs. Jaguars defense

 Robinson faces his former team as Vikings look to protect Darnold: The Vikings traded for Jaguars left tackle Cam Robinson after losing Christian Darrisaw for the season, and started Robinson against the Colts after two days of practice.
 Now, Robinson will line up to face the players he’d practiced against all season.
 The Jaguars have a talented front, with 2019 first-round pick Josh Hines-Allen lining up with 2022 No. 1 pick Travon Walker.
-But they’ve pressured QBs just 17.5% of the time, the fourth-lowest mark in the league.
-Defensive coordinator Ryan Nielsen, whom the Vikings interviewed before hiring Brian Flores in 2023, blitzes less than any defensive play-caller in the league, so the Vikings will likely see a steady slate of four-man rushes.
+But they have pressured QBs just 17.5% of the time, the fourth-lowest mark in the league.
+Jaguars defensive coordinator Ryan Nielsen, whom the Vikings interviewed before hiring Brian Flores in 2023, blitzes less than any defensive play-caller in the league, so the Vikings will likely see a steady slate of four-man rushes.

 Run game looks for big day vs. struggling Jags D: Two weeks ago, the Jaguars gave up 170 rushing yards in a loss to the Packers, who ran Josh Jacobs 25 times for 127 yards after losing Jordan Love.
 Last week, the Eagles gained 237 yards on the ground, running Saquon Barkley 27 times for 159 yards while Jalen Hurts added another 67.
 The Vikings won’t use run-pass options the way the Eagles do (or, for that matter, the way the Packers do when Malik Willis steps in for Love).
-But a run game that got a boost from Cam Akers (six carries for 46 yards) against the Colts could be in line for a strong day against a Jaguars front that’s struggled after defending the run well early in the year.
+But a run game that got a boost from Cam Akers (six carries for 46 yards) against the Colts could be in line for a strong day against a Jaguars front that has struggled after defending the run well early in the year.

 Vikings defense vs. Jaguars offense